belakaria/MESMOC/README.md

-## Constrained Max-value Entropy Search for Multi-Objective Bayesian Optimization
+## Max-value Entropy Search for Multi-Objective Bayesian Optimization with Constraints

-This repository contains the python implementation for MESMOC paper "[]".
+This repository contains the python implementation for MESMOC the paper "[Max-value Entropy Search for Multi-Objective Bayesian Optimization with Constraints]".

 ### Requirements